andmos/ReadingList-Data/BookNotes/Waking.Up.md

 - Whatever the needs of the moment, I had a choice: I could do what was required calmly, patiently, and attentively, or do it in a state of panic.
 Every moment of the day—indeed, every moment throughout one’s life—offers an opportunity to be relaxed and responsive or to suffer unnecessarily.
 We can address mental suffering of this kind on at least two levels.
 We can use thoughts themselves as an antidote, or we can stand free of thought altogether.
 The first technique requires no experience with meditation, and it can work wonders if one develops the appropriate habits of mind.
 Many people do it quite naturally; it’s called “looking on the bright side.”

-- In fact, the effects of consciously practicing gratitude have been studied: When compared to merely thinking about significant life events, contemplating daily hassles, or comparing oneself favorably to others, thinking about what one is grateful for increases one’s feelings of well-being, motivation, and positive outlook toward the future.5
+- In fact, the effects of consciously practicing gratitude have been studied: When compared to merely thinking about significant life events, contemplating daily hassles, or comparing oneself favorably to others, thinking about what one is grateful for increases one’s feelings of well-being, motivation, and positive outlook toward the future.

 - Most of us let our negative emotions persist longer than is necessary.
 Becoming suddenly angry, we tend to stay angry—and this requires that we actively produce the feeling of anger.
 We do this by thinking about our reasons for being angry—recalling an insult, rehearsing what we should have said to our malefactor, and so forth—and yet we tend not to notice the mechanics of this process.
 Without continually resurrecting the feeling of anger, it is impossible to stay angry for more than a few moments.